NeKoRoSYS/nekorosys.github.io/_posts/2022-01-01-supernaturals.md

 You are permitted to:

-Examine the code and works to learn more about the creation and development of add-ons.
+-     Examine the code and works to learn more about the creation and development of add-ons.<br>
-Change the code or works to suit your needs.
+-     Change the code or works to suit your needs.<br>
-Use the add-on packs as you see fit in-game.
+-     Use the add-on packs as you see fit in-game.

 You are NOT permitted to:

-Negate the accreditation of the original author.
+-     Negate the accreditation of the original author.<br>
-Paste the direct download link, negating the MCPEDL page.
+-     Paste the direct download link, negating the MCPEDL page.<br>
-Take the author's code, works, and textures to republish them as your own.
+-     Take the author's code, works, and textures to republish them as your own.<br>
-Re-distribute the add-on packs or works elsewhere, without the author's approval.
+-     Re-distribute the add-on packs or works elsewhere, without the author's approval.

 "Genecro's Supernaturals" is licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/) by the author "GenecroMarX," also known as "G3NECRX," and "ZachMC."